 Amy Patton

-Amy has been a Registered Dietitian for over 20 years and is currently an Associate Director of Hospital Dietetics for The Ohio State University Wexner Medical Center where she oversees various teams of ambulatory and inpatient dietitians along with some departmental quality improvement initiatives.
-She is a Certified Specialist in Oncology Nutrition and has also been board certified in nutrition support since 2007.
-In May 2021 she completed her Masters in Healthcare Innovation degree and is enthusiastic about incorporating emerging technology in to food service operations.
+Amy has been a Registered Dietitian for over 20 years and is currently an Associate Director of Hospital Dietetics for The Ohio State University Wexner Medical Center.
+She oversees various teams of ambulatory and inpatient dietitians along with some departmental quality improvement initiatives.
+In 2021 she completed her Masters in Healthcare Innovation degree at The Ohio State University.
+She has been board certified in nutrition support since 2007 and completed her Lean Six Sigma Green Belt certification in 2024 .
 Amy has a passion for food and has been a speaker at both local and national conferences on various food and nutrition topics.

 The Inaugural Allied Health Innovation Conference